 New Language, Little Details

 Probably fewer books fall into the second category.
-Here the author makes it a point to specify that there is a different language, but that language is not developed nor explained.
+Here, the author clarifies that there is a different language, but that language is not developed nor explained.
 It might be used as a means for a plot, as in XYZ speaks one language and therefore ABC, the eavesdropper, doesn’t understand it.
 It’s a useful tool if used correctly.

-This one works well when you are dealing with different races in a world and you want to associate a fictional language with each race.
-What works really well here is this hack: create also a universal language to go around the communications barriers.
+This one works well when dealing with different races in a world, and you want to associate a fictional language with each race.
+What works really well here is this hack: creating a universal language to go around the communications barriers.
 In a fantasy world, maybe this language is the “old language” or the “language of the Gods.”
-In a sci/fi world, maybe there is a device that is able to translate between languages on the spot.
+In a sci/fi world, maybe a device can translate between languages on the spot.

-In this way, you create the complexity of a real world by mentioning the languages, but you also offer a solution as to how people go around communicating.
+In this way, you create the complexity of the real world by mentioning the languages, but you also offer a solution to how people go around communicating.

 It gets even simpler if your plot takes place in a small geographic space, where you are limited to one language.

 In this category, you are not only letting the reader assume there are multiple languages, you spell it out, but that’s about it.

 In the third category, you have those authors who enjoy (and have the time) to dig deeper into language creation.
 This category is quite close to the previous one, but in here, you might actually have some characters say something in their language, or perhaps present something written, like a lost scroll or some carvings in a cave.

 You can use this to your advantage as well, by weaving it into the plot.
 Maybe there is a race whose language is unknown to your POV character.
 Instead of saying:

 He stared at them, unable to understand what they were saying.